HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/richtext-html.md

-# Exaple: Outgoing Rich Text content as HTML
+# Example: Outgoing Rich Text content as HTML

 Let's say you want to retrieve the following Rich Text content as HTML: